sakaiproject/sakai-release/README.md

 This is typically handled with the deploy plugin.
 This process changed by sonatype in the 10.? release with the sonatype nexus plugin. (https://github.com/sonatype/nexus-maven-plugins/tree/master/staging/maven-plugin)

-** Before deploying I'd run an `svn status` to see if there are any files that you missed committing.
+** Before deploying I'd run an `svn ci` and an `svn status` to see if there are any files that you missed committing.
 Often I've forgotten to commit the base pom.xml. **

 Go into the top level of your 10.? directory and first make the pack `mvn clean install -P pack`